Trusts - glossary of terms

 Grant of representation

-The legal document granted by the Court, which gives authority to named individuals to deal with the estate of someone who has died.
+The legal document granted by a court in England and Wales the court, which gives authority to named individuals to deal with the estate of someone who has died.

 When someone dies without leaving a valid will.
 It is also possible for a partial intestacy to occur if someone's will is not worded properly to cover all of his estate.
 Where someone dies intestate, the law sets out who will receive their estate so they lose all control over who benefits.